 Second, I had already been eating in a 12-hour window for 8+ months at this point.
 This was something I knew I needed to do not only because I had heard about that rat studies but also just by pure math.
 I have a large appetite and so if I don’t pay attention to the times and quantities I eat, I can (and have) eaten several hundred more calories than I need to in a day.

 Third, the reason why this quiz advised me to push this fasting period back even further is because I had already taken several steps in the (w)right direction for my health and this was just the next best step in the (W)right direction for ME.
 Meaning, I was already eating a Nutrient-Based diet of clean, holistic foods CONSISTENTLY.
+While also regularly looking into different meal reviews so I have the option to change my meal plans up a little while still eating the healthy sustenance I need.
 I has also already practiced short periods of intermittent fasting first before by eating within a 12 and 10-hour window.
 I was also already active and healthy.
 I just had stopped seeing results, so it was time to try something new.

 HOW IT’S BEEN WORKING SO FAR: